Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 ### Package.json

 When you run `npm init` in a directory, npm creates a new file called package.json.
-This is json file with information about your package.

 The data describes: